arangodb/docs/3.5/oasis/access-control.md

 ## Permissions

 Each operation (invoked on a resource) requires zero or more *permissions*.
-A permission is a constant string such as "resourcemanager.project.create".
+A permission is a constant string such as `resourcemanager.project.create.
 Permissions are defined in the Oasis API and are constant.

 ## Users, groups & members